a-melouk/Sportsee/README.md

 - `http://localhost:3000/user/12/performance` - Retrieves the performance of the user with id 12
 - `http://localhost:3000/user/18` - Retrieves user 18's main information.](../Frontend/README.md)

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+This project is licensed under the [MIT License](LICENSE).